defeo/aws/_tutorials/websockets.md

    console.

-4. Change the text shown in the main page to *"Hello ..."* when the user name is known (replaced the dots by the user name).
+4. Change the text shown in the main page to *"Hello ..."* when the user name is known (replace the dots by the user name).

-5. GET method is handy for debugging, however we are changing the state of the server with the route `connect/:user` and a GET request should not change the state of the server.
-Turn GET into POST for this route.

 ## Communicating the user id to the server